 My favorite example of this happened right in the beginning of our relationship.
 My love language is “physical touch” and his is “acts of service.”
 He’d rather start my car in the morning than spoon me for hours on end.
 Despite that, we still cuddle.
 One day during a cuddle session, he rolled over to get up for the bathroom.
 I pouted a little bit at the blank spot on the bed and he said, “Brittany, you need to fight your own battles now.”
 It made me laugh; now looking back, I realized how right he was.
 Even if he wasn’t trying to make a point.

 It isn’t anyone else’s responsibility to keep me entertained.
 That’s my damn prerogative!
-Also, it’s not my fiancé’s responsibility to give me constant romantic hedonism—we’ll leave that to the Bachelor.
+Also, it’s not my fiancé’s responsibility to give me constant romantic hedonism—we’ll leave that to The Bachelor.
 Grandiose declarations of love and travel and gifts should not be love’s expectation.
-Love’s expectation should be respect, and their time…listening, sharing stories, being quiet, support, making coffee for them in the morning, folding the towels, taking out the garbage.
+Love’s expectation should be respect, and their time—listening, sharing stories, being quiet, supporting, making coffee for them in the morning, folding the towels, taking out the garbage.
 The boring stuff.

 I’m not saying you can’t have any surprises in a relationship.
 Or to remain completely quiet.
 We argue.
 I have my opinion.
 He has his.
 We have stupid moments where we should have thought through a decision together a little differently.
 But we find ways to sprinkle excitement into our relationship, too.
 I’m not saying that’s not important.

 Being boring gives the bigger moments in a relationship even more gusto.
 When we do decide to take a trip, we’re dazzled by what a new place gives us.
 We watch the world in an entirely new way together.
-We’re enlightened and happy, thankful to take a break in the mundane.
-These moments are so powerful against the grey backdrop of everyday life—travel makes us better, more grateful, closer to home.
+We’re enlightened and happy, thankful to take a break from the mundane.
+These moments are so powerful against the gray backdrop of everyday life; travel makes us better, more grateful, closer to home.